 Microsoft used to have a honed-in partnership with Yahoo, but they changed up their model in 2015 to begin servicing other advertisers as well.
 Basically, their network and marketplace share have grown exponentially.

 Just take a peek at some metrics.
-Five years ago, they held 31% of the US search share.
-In 2020, that number has gone up to 37%.
+Back in 2015, they held 31% of the US search share.
+As of 2024, they have 38.1%.
 Microsoft has also raised their search share in the UK, Australia, France, and Germany.

 The network is more than just Bing.com.
 While that’s a huge part, there are also extensive partnerships with various properties across different media platforms.
 Microsoft owns and operates: